glscene/LZScene/README.md

-# GLSceneLCL Engine
+# GZScene Engine
-GLSceneLCL is a graphic engine based on OpenGL and LCL components for development cross-platform applications in Lazarus IDE
+GZScene is a graphic engine based on OpenGL and LCL components for development cross-platform applications in Lazarus IDE